Tumour Ecology and Evolutionary Stability

 This integrated model suggests that the most durable approach to managing indolent prostate cancer is one that works with the biology of containment rather than against it, preserving the metabolic, immune, and stromal conditions that have already proven capable of holding the disease in check.

 Understanding prostate cancer through this ecological lens does not diminish the importance of genetic events.
 It contextualises them.
-Mutations define what a tumor cell is capable of; the ecology determines what it is permitted to do.
-Therapeutic strategies that preserve ecological stability, by moderating selection pressure, maintaining stromal and immune integrity, and supporting systemic metabolic health, may prove as important to long-term outcomes as those that target the tumor genome directly.
+Mutations define what a tumour cell is capable of; the ecology determines what it is permitted to do.
+Therapeutic strategies that preserve ecological stability, by moderating selection pressure, maintaining stromal and immune integrity, and supporting systemic metabolic health, may prove as important to long-term outcomes as those that target the tumour genome directly.

 For patients with indolent or slowly evolving disease, this framework offers a biologically grounded rationale for a different kind of vigilance: one oriented not toward elimination but toward the long-term preservation of the conditions under which the disease remains contained.
 That is the core argument of the Quiet Biology approach, and this body of evidence is its scientific foundation.